jshint/jshint/README.markdown

 -----

-To run tests you will need to install [node.js](http://nodejs.org/) and node-jasmine.
+To run tests you will need to install [node.js](http://nodejs.org/) and jasmine-node.
 You can install the latter with npm:

-    npm install node-jasmine
+    npm install jasmine-node

 After that, running tests is as easy as: